mrisc32/mc1/README.md

 * Audio:
   * Some sort of high quality audio DMA, integrated with the video logic (sharing the same RAM read port).
 * Memory:
-  * Support for off-chip RAM (e.g. DRAM or SRAM) - perhaps with an on-chip L2 cache.
+  * Support for off-chip RAM (e.g. DRAM or SRAM) - probably with an on-chip L2 cache.
 * I/O:
-  * A Micro SD interface may be added to read programs and data, and perhaps an interface for mouse/keyboard (e.g. PS/2).
+  * A Micro SD interface to read programs and data, and perhaps an interface for mouse/keyboard (e.g. PS/2).